elizibar/elizibar.github.io/mickedex/index.md

 We have termed these two types "**Sound**" and "**Heart**."

 **Sound**
 The Sound typing is never found in isolation, it always appears in combination with another type.
-Its primary effect is to make the Pokemon resistant to Fairy type moves.
+Its primary effect is to make the Mickemon resistant to Fairy type moves.

 **Heart**
 The Heart typing is never found in isolation, it always appears in combination with another type.
-Its primary effect is to make the Pokemon resistant to Psychic type moves.
+Its primary effect is to make the Mickemon resistant to Psychic type moves.

 # Mickédex